microsoft/VFSForGit/Atomic.md

     -   Folder is marked as in virtualization root but not empty.

-        -   This folder will never be enumerated as the kext will exit when we do not see the IsEmpty bit
+        -   This folder will never be expanded as the kext will exit when we do not see the IsEmpty bit

     -   Folder is marked as empty but not in virtualization root

-        -   This folder will never be enumerated as the kext will exit when we do not see the InVirtualizationRoot bit (we'll never reach the IsEmpty test)
+        -   This folder will never be expanded as the kext will exit when we do not see the InVirtualizationRoot bit (we'll never reach the IsEmpty test)